topaurora/JD-MPDA/README.md

-# DA for JD-MPDA
+# JD-MPDA
-The above file is the program and dataset for the paper: Joint Distributed Manifold Preserving Domain Adaptation for Drift Compensation in E-nose
+# The above file is the program and dataset for the paper: Joint Distributed Manifold Preserving Domain Adaptation for Drift Compensation in E-nose

 The first dataset is from our lab.
 The raw data is shown in the short-term drift dataset.